TheUsername1214/SimplePPO/README.md

 # Simple Parallel PPO
-The most simple parallel PPO implementation on earth
+The most simple parallel PPO implementation on earth.
+Based on PyTorch only.